Farmington Schools Reinstate Mask Mandate

-FARMINGTON -- Farmington School District reinstated its indoor mask mandate on Friday in response to a higher covid infection rate of people living within the district's boundaries.
+FARMINGTON -- Farmington School District reinstated its indoor mask mandate on Friday in response to a higher covid infection rate of the population within its district boundaries.

-Jon Laffoon, superintendent of schools, had already prepared staff, students and parents about the possibility of returning to a mask mandate in a letter issued earlier this week.
+Jon Laffoon, superintendent of schools, had already prepared staff, students and parents about the possibility of returning to a mask mandate in a letter issued earlier in the week.

 Laffoon warned the school community about the rising covid-19 cases in the state and how that might affect the district in the near future.

-In a Zoom meeting with the Arkansas Department of Health, Laffoon said school superintendents were told to expect a surge in the next six weeks and that the state would "see cases like we've never seen before."
+Arkansas' count of coronavirus cases increased everyday last week, setting records on Tuesday, Wednesday, Thursday and Friday, according to information released by the Arkansas Health Department.
+The state hit a new record on Friday with 8,400 new confirmed cases.

-Arkansas' count of coronavirus cases has gone up every day this week and set records on Tuesday, Wednesday and Thursday, according to information released by the health department.
-The state had 6,562 cases on Tuesday, 7,388 on Wednesday and 7,288 cases on Thursday.
+In a Zoom meeting with health department officials last week, Laffoon said school superintendents were told to expect a surge in the next six weeks and that the state would "see cases like we've never seen before."

 Laffoon said he was discouraged by the report from the health department but noted Farmington school employees know what they can do as far as putting in mitigation strategies to slow the rate of infection as much as possible.